-Saturday School may be used as an intervention per administrative discretion.
+Saturday School may be used as a way of clearing tardies per administrative discretion.

 If a student has excessive unexcused tardies, truancies, and/or absences, the student may be ineligible to participate in school sponsored dances (Homecoming, Winter Formal, and Prom), Grad Nite, field trips, and/or activities.
 This list will reset at the beginning of every school year.